Maine students’ test scores improve in English, stay about the same in science and math

 The assessment is given in the spring to students in grades 3 through 8.
 This is the fourth year those grades have taken the “empowerME” test – high school juniors take the SAT.
 The federal government requires state assessments, which are used to determine how federal money is apportioned to schools.

-Last year was also the second year students in the lower grades were given a pilot essay portion of the exam, used to gather information on student writing performance and guide instruction, but problems with the scoring mechanism the last two years have rendered the data unusable.
+Last year was also the second year in which students in the lower grades were given a pilot essay portion of the exam, used to gather information on their writing performance and guide instruction, but problems with the scoring mechanism the last two years have rendered the data unusable.

 Makin said the state won’t continue to develop an essay assessment with Cognia, the Georgia-based company that administers the empowerME test, but she is interested in pursing writing assessments created and scored by Maine teachers.